christophedc0/Dump/Posterchat/README.md

   * Name:
   * Language: ENG / OG / OTHER (Be specific if OTHER)
   * Season(s): # (or multiple)
+* Provide preferred poster (Optional):
+ * Reason why you want this poster:

 ### Anime